BradenMccoy/indoor-nav-gui/README.md

 ## R2
 Added a minimum depth slider for this value to be adjusted by the user, and added the ability to customize the sound for collision warnings in the program via a button.

-## Explanation of Implemented Features (R1)
+## Explanation of Implemented Features

 ### UI
-Our implemented features for our UI include a large view for the camera, which shows a warning stop sign for danger values greater than 5, and potential obstacles in black and white, where black objects are expected, and white objects are unexpected.
-Below this is an indicator of the collision radius, delineating in what range objects will be detected with the current camera angle.
-Next to this is an area that includes logs about the current location data, such as if a door is detected, and at what time with what distance.
-Lastly, at the bottom right there is a settings panel that allows the user to adjust various preferences with the program.
+Our implemented features for our UI include a large view for the camera, which shows a warning symbol below it for danger depth values greater than the minimum depth, as determined by the depth slider, and potential obstacles outlined using neural network technology.
+A warning sound is optionally played when the danger value is great enough, as shown near the warning symbol.
+Next to this is an area that includes logs altering users if they are about to collide with an obstacle, such as a door, wall, or trash can.
+Lastly, at the bottom right there are settings that allows the user to adjust various preferences with the program, including muting the collision warnings, changing the sound, and adjusting the minimum depth.

 An early mockup and final implementation of our UI are given in the UI documentation section below.

 ### Backend Improvements
-The for loop logic for setting each pixel's initial brightness was improved to not use any loops, and instead utilize `numpy` functions including `linspace()` and `tile()` in order to perform this more efficiently.
-This saves us from iterating through the entire camera height and width in order to set each brightness manually, saving on computation time.

-Additionally, the logic for preventing underflow when subtracting `frame` and `referenceFrame` was greatly improved, with a boolean mask being used to know whether to subtract `frame` from `referenceFrame`, or `referenceFrame` from `frame`, and then clipping to 255, requiring no conversion to `int16` types.
+Most of the previous camera logic was replaced with new logic centering around a depth calculation and neural network object detection.
+Instead of a danger value ranging from 0 to 10 by comparing the current frame to a reference frame, our program calculates a depth value ranging from 0 to 255 that can be adjusted by the user.
+When the camera depth exceeds this threshold, a warning is issued.
+Many of the methods for the black and white colors shown by the camera were also replaced by us with more efficient solutions.

 ## Instructions for Installation
 In order to run the camera program, we first need to clone the code repository by running `git clone https://github.com/BradenMccoy/indoor-nav-gui`.

 After the repository has been cloned, we can run `sudo apt install python3` in order to install Python in the current environment if it is not yet installed.
-Use `pip3 install -r requirements.txt` to install the necessary packages for the program to run.
-Then, just use `cd` to navigate into the repository, and run `python3 indoor_nav_gui.py` to start the program with the depth camera connected via USB.
+Then, just use `cd` to navigate into the repository, use `pip3 install -r requirements.txt` to install the necessary packages for the program to run, and run `python3 indoor_nav_gui.py` to start the program with the depth camera connected via USB.

 If done correctly, a window will pop up showing our program UI with the depth camera stream.